JakeWnuk/ptt/README.md

   -vvv
         Show verbose statistics output when possible.

-The -f, -k, -r, -tf, and -u flags can be used multiple times.
+The -f, -k, -r, -tf, and -u flags can be used multiple times and together.

 Transformation Modes:
   -t append